 Breastmilk supplements and alternatives for premature babies

 Sometimes breastmilk doesn’t give premature babies all the nutrients they need for good growth.
-So your breastmilk might need extra protein, calories, calcium or phosphorus for bone growth.
+So your breastmilk might need an added powder containing extra protein, calories, calcium or phosphorus for bone growth.

 If you can’t breastfeed or express, you might be able to give your baby donated breastmilk.
 This might be possible if the hospital where you gave birth has a milk bank.

 In Australia, donated breastmilk is pasteurised before it’s given to your baby.
 The pasteurisation process does reduce some of the nutrients and the properties of the milk that protect against infection, but the milk still has enough to do your baby good.

 There might be times when your baby’s doctor suggests that your baby needs feeds of infant formula as well as breastmilk to get extra nutrition.

 If you need to give your premature baby formula as well as breastmilk, it doesn’t mean you should stop expressing or breastfeeding altogether.
 Express breastmilk for as long as you can.
 Many babies have a combination of breastmilk and formula, and any amount of breastmilk has benefits.

 And if you need to use formula because expressing is hard or you have problems with breastmilk supply, it’s comforting to know that infant formula can provide the basic building blocks for your child’s growth and development.
 There are special formulas for premature babies.

 However you’re feeding your baby, you’re also being there for your baby and providing comfort.
 A warm and loving relationship with you is an important influence on your baby’s development too.